-Most employees, regardless of industry, company, or job title, are interested in finding new ways to design more individualized compensation outlines for themselves, access valuable information about benefits, bonuses, and employee salaries/compensation plans easily and efficiently, and stay on top of change in their Workday investment.
-But, having a unified compensation system like Workday also allows users to eliminate integrations between multiple different systems.
+Most employees, regardless of industry, company, or job title, are interested in finding new ways to design more individualized compensation outlines for themselves, access valuable information about benefits, bonuses, and employee salaries/compensation plans quickly and efficiently, and stay on top of change in their Workday investment.
+But, having a unified compensation system like Workday also allows users to eliminate integrations between multiple systems.

-With Workday Compensation, it’s easier for your Workday administrators and managers to report and act on your compensation plans in real-time, as well as use market data to make informed compensation decisions.
+With Workday Compensation, it’s easier for your Workday administrators and managers to report and act on your compensation plans in real time, as well as use market data to make informed compensation decisions.